Country of Origin

 Financial interests: click here

-At Denver's 2019 show, attendees had their first exposure to Børresen's new monitor.
+At Denver's 2019 show, attendees had their first exposure to Børresen's latest monitor.
 It's to their main line what ScanSonic is to Raidho, former home of Lars Kristensen and Michael Børresen.
-Today these Danes and their business partners run UpperLevel ApS, parent company to their brands Aavik, Ansuz & Børresen.
-Those are manufactured in these premises in an Aalborg industrial park.
+Today these Danes and their business partners run UpperLevel ApS as parent company to brands Aavik, Ansuz & Børresen.
+Those are all manufactured in these premises in an Aalborg industrial park.

 During my August 2019 visit to the Aalborg factory, I'd spied first prototype cabinets but no opportunity yet for a sneak listen.
 The B01's geometrically complex vents for dipole ribbon operation on the cheeks and its cross-vane-enhanced vertical bass reflex slot would give way to a simpler horizontal rear slot.
-The low-mass carbon-composite mid/woofer's low-inductance neodymium motor with copper would have to do without the copper, perhaps even go ferrite.
-I'd be the old song and dance of shaving off build costs without too much stepping on the current monitor's toes.
-Ergo, simpler squared-out cabinets to slash labor fees with the ruthlessness of Zorro's blade.
-More bill-of-materials cuts on the costliest ingredients.
-Still, Michael's signature ribbon tweeter would have to stay.
-With a less aspirated classical silk drone, er dome, it'd be no Børresen.
-These folks prioritize speed and dynamics.
-Now low mass and maximum control are the mandate, superior stop'n'go the aim.
-With it comes low energy storage from proprietary drivers built in-house.
-My prior review of the B02 described what that sounds like.
+The low-mass carbon-composite mid/woofer's low-inductance neodymium motor with copper would have to go copper-less, perhaps even ferrite.
+I'd be the old song of shaving off build costs without too much stepping on the pricier monitor's toes.
+Ergo, simpler squared-out cabinets to slash labor fees with the efficiency of Zorro's blade; plus other bill-of-materials cuts on sundry ingredients.

 … to be continued…